 It’s hard to tune out when something is funny.
 You just want to keep watching or listening.
 If humor grabs and sustains attention and if it evokes pleasant and positive feelings, why don’t we use it more often in learning experience design?

-Although it would be insensitive to use humor for some training topics, there are an abundance of opportunities where humor would be appropriate.
+Although it would be insensitive for some training topics, there are many of opportunities where humor would be appropriate.
 In this article, I review the research evidence both in favor of using humor for instructional purposes and in ways that it is not helpful.

 Having a sense of humor is described as the appreciation of things that are amusing.
 It is also the ability to make humorous comments or have humorous perceptions.
-You can recognize humor because it brings a smile, amusement, joy or laughter to others.
+We recognize humor when something brings a smile, amusement, joy or laughter to others.
 It can occur in verbal and nonverbal communications.

 Humor and Laughter Have a Purpose

-Humans are predisposed to humor.
+Humor comes to us naturally.
 Babies as young as three months develop the capacity to appreciate humor, particularly from unexpected stimuli that occur in a safe setting (think peek-a-boo).
 Humor can also improve social influence by enhancing how much a person is liked.
 Psychologists point out that humor is often a coping mechanism to help us get through difficult situations.

-As to its effects on instruction, appropriate humor can enhance a learning experience, but it must be used correctly so that it is not a distraction.
+Appropriate humor can enhance a learning experience, but it must be used correctly so it’s not a distraction.
 In a classroom environment, positive humor can increase group cohesion.
 Laughter releases endorphins that promote bonding.
 Humor can also reduce tension, such as before a test or when the individuals in a group don’t know each other.

 What makes you laugh?

-Although it may vary by country and culture, there seems to be some agreement that the things we find funny stem from incongruity and surprise.
-The person who is amused perceives an inconsistency between what he or she expects and what is delivered.
+Although it may vary by country and culture, the things we find funny often stem from incongruity and surprise.
+The person who is amused perceives an inconsistency between what they expect and what is delivered.
 This incongruity is the basis for a wide range of funny antics, including satire, parody, jokes, puns and slapstick.

 Benefits of Using Humor for Learning